^

 The effect of the drug on the degree of absorption of other drugs.

-Pantoprazole is able to weaken the degree of absorption of drugs, the level of bioavailability of which is determined by the indicators of gastric pH (this list includes separate antimycotics - drugs itraconazole with ketoconazole, as well as posaconazole or other drugs such as erlotinib).
+Pantoprazole can reduce the absorption of medications whose bioavailability is determined by gastric pH (this list includes certain antifungal drugs - itraconazole with ketoconazole, as well as posaconazole, or other drugs such as erlotinib).

-Drugs used for HIV therapy (such as atazanavir).
+Medicines used to treat HIV (such as atazanavir).

-The combination of Pantokar with atazanavir and other drugs against HIV, the degree of absorption of which is determined by the level of gastric pH, can cause a significant decrease in their bioavailability, and in addition to influence the severity of their properties.
-Because of this, it is forbidden to combine these drugs during treatment.
+The combination of Pantocar with atazanavir and other HIV medications, the degree of absorption of which is determined by the level of gastric pH, can cause a significant decrease in their bioavailability, and in addition affect the expression of their properties.
+For this reason, it is prohibited to combine these drugs in treatment.

-Combination with anticoagulants of indirect influence (such as warfarin with fenprocumone).
+Combination with indirect anticoagulants (such as warfarin with phenprocoumon).

-Despite the lack of drug interaction with a combination of drugs with warfarin or fenprokumonom during the implementation of clinical tests, in post-marketing studies, the changes in the PSI values were noted.
-Because of this, those who use drugs from the above category need to monitor the level of PIF / MI from the time of initiation of therapy, after the end of therapy, or with the intermittent use of pantoprazole.
+Despite the absence of drug interactions when combining the drug with warfarin or phenprocoumon during clinical trials, changes in INR values were noted in post-marketing studies.
+Therefore, individuals using drugs from the above category need to monitor the INR/PV level from the start of therapy, after its completion, or with intermittent use of pantoprazole.

 Methotrexate.

-There is information about the combined use of methotrexate in large portions (eg, 0.3 g) with Pantokar.
-In some patients, there was an increase in the value of methotrexate within the blood.
-People who use methotrexate in large doses (for example, in the treatment of psoriasis or cancer), it is required to temporarily stop using pantoprazole.
+There is information about the combined use of methotrexate in large doses (for example, 0.3 g) with Pantokar.
+In this case, some patients experienced an increase in methotrexate levels in the blood.
+People using methotrexate in large doses (for example, when treating psoriasis or cancer) should temporarily stop using pantoprazole.

 Storage conditions

-Pantokar must be kept in a place where moisture does not penetrate.
-The temperature should not exceed 25 ° C.
+Pantokar should be kept in a place where moisture does not penetrate.
+The temperature level should not exceed 25°C.

 Shelf life